bespoken/virtual-alexa/README.md

 </p>

-# Bespoken Virtual Device SDK
+# Bespoken Virtual Alexa SDK
 The Bespoken Virtual Device SDK allows for interacting with skills (and, soon, Actions) programmatically.

 The Virtual Alexa class allows for easy interaction programmatically: